mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

       return sortedValue[0];
     },
+    // The `label` property defined the label rendered when this aggregation function is the only one being used.
+    label: 'First in alphabet',
     // The `types` property defines which type of columns can use this aggregation function.
     // Here, we only want to propose this aggregation function for `string` columns.
     // If not defined, the aggregation will be available for all column types.